cocallaw/AzWVD-HostSetup/README.md

 `Invoke-Expression $(Invoke-WebRequest -uri aka.ms/wvdhostps -UseBasicParsing).Content`

+or the shorthand version

+`iwr -useb aka.ms/wvdhostps | iex`

 To download a local copy of the latest version of the script run the command below -

 `Invoke-WebRequest -Uri aka.ms/wvdhostps -OutFile Run-WVDHostSetup.ps1`